Compact Model Training by Low-Rank Projection with Energy Transfer: Low-Rank Projection with Energy Transfer

-The proof of Theorem \ref{theorem1} is given in the appendix.
-Theorem \ref{theorem1} shows that the expectation of gradient energy and the upper bound of the expectation of gradient norm are kept if the Frobenius norm of $\mathbf{W}$ is the same.
+Compare to ONI \cite{DBLP:conf/cvpr/Huang00WYL020}, we have less assumptions and constraints on the weight matrix, and our conclusion is about the relationship between input and weight rather than input and output.
+Theorem \ref{theorem1} gives a corollary that low-rank projection will decrease the norm of the gradient of input feature maps.
+By back propagation, this will also decreases the norm of the gradient of the weight matrix in the previous layer.
+Note that low-rank projection is applied on multiple layers, after the accumulation of the gradient decreasing effect layer by layer, the gradient will become smaller.
+Theorem \ref{theorem1} also shows that the expectation of gradient energy and the upper bound of the expectation of gradient norm are kept if the Frobenius norm of $\mathbf{W}$ is the same.
 Note that $\|\alpha\mathcal{P}_{\Omega_{r}}(\mathbf{W})\|_{F}=\|\mathbf{W}\|_{F}$.
 Our energy transfer strategy can keep the gradient energy and eases the trend of gradient vanishing.